afantes/Front-End-Tasks/README.md

 => Animate Width On Scrolling : The mission of the code is to update the width of progress spans when the user scrolls to a specific section of the page.
 The objective is to visually represent progress or completion by adjusting the width of the spans dynamically.

 => Clip Path : The mission of the code is to demonstrate the usage of the clip-path property in CSS.
 The objective is to visually showcase the versatility of the clip-path property in creating various shapes and applying them to elements on the page.

+=> Count Input Characters : The mission of the code is to create a character counter that dynamically updates the remaining character count and displays it visually using a progress bar.